-From Jo Russell, the cooking enthusiast, award-winning author, humorist, comes her favorite down-home recipes that make a statement: “Wow!”
+From Jo Russell, the cooking enthusiast, award-winning author, humorist, brings her favorite down-home recipes that make a statement: “Wow!”

 Count your blessings!
 God’s bounty is everywhere!
 It’s a promise!
 “You crown the year with your bounty, and your carts overflow with abundance.”
 [Psalm 65:11 NIV]